kunal-mathur07/giphy/README.md

 ### How to run

-Clone the repository on you system got to the folder Giphy and then run npm install.
+Clone the repository on you system got to the folder Giphy

+### run npm install

 This will install all the dependencies in the package.json.
-Since the boilerplate used is CRA all the CRA dependencies will be installed.
-Once dependencies installed run npm start this will start the application in development mode.
+Since the boilerplate used is CRA all the CRA dependencies will be installed. installed

+### run npm start

+This will start the application in development mode.

 ### Folders structure